 Robust order management software is key to providing both in-store fulfillment services and the swiftest possible delivery options – but merchants have so far been slow to prioritize overhauling legacy systems.
 Technology researcher, Forrester, found that just 5% of retailers ranked order management as a top operations initiative for 2018, which means that many sellers may find themselves ill-equipped to realize their holiday fulfillment goals.

 Even those who’ve taken steps to modernize their omnichannel fulfillment systems are fast approaching “code freeze”, when new features and integrations are put on hold to ensure the stability of the eCommerce site, mobile apps, and back-end systems through the holiday season.
 But given the high consumer expectations for seamless fulfillment, merchants can – and should – continue to work on optimizing order management operations through the end of summer and into fall.

-Fortunately, there are many order management improvements that retailers and online merchants can make which don’t require a total code overhaul or new integrations.
+Fortunately, there are many distributed order management improvements that retailers and online merchants can make which don’t require a total code overhaul or new integrations.

 Repeatedly test BOPIS features end-to-end.

 Retailers with physical stores, as well as manufacturers who’ve integrated their website offerings to feature retail partners, have much to gain from a seamless BOPIS operation.
 Not only can fast, free order pickup satisfy holiday shoppers’ need for fulfillment speed; as the clock counts down to the holidays, BOPIS can bridge the gap between online and offline for last-minute shoppers who order too late for home delivery.
 In fact, some 30% of merchants last year didn’t publicize guaranteed delivery cutoff dates.
 And those that did set the cutoff an average of one day earlier, compared to the previous year.
 This change was in part due to the availability of last-minute alternatives such as BOPIS.